Garland Neighborhood Management Academy

 GNMA, an important component of the Strategy for Vital Neighborhoods, exists to provide community stakeholders with the tools to actively engage in the municipal government process and to manage neighborhood growth and change.
 The course offerings are designed to educate, inform, and empower residents and organizations to fulfill their role in sustaining thriving neighborhoods.

-For current course guide and schedule, please click here or for more information contact Tracy Allmendinger, 972-205-2445.
+For our course guide and schedule, please click here or for more information, contact Laura Castillo, 972-205-2451.

 Registration deadlines are one week prior to the start of the class.
 Space is limited!